 To some extent, many do still believe that it is incurable.
 But it can at least be treated through the unity of the fellowship.
 By leaning upon each other for support, we can stay sober as a community.
 Some may stray from time to time, but they often return to the fold once they realize that life in recovery was far greater than a life of addiction.
 As our support network expands and our sense of unity grows stronger, this belief will feel like a confirmation of everything they told us when we first entered our recovery program—that there is a solution, provided we are willing to believe.

 The fellowship gives us more belief in this solution than anything else.
-Give it a chance, and it just might do the same for you.
+Give 12 step recovery programs a chance, and they just might do the same for you.